Second Global Network survey: challenges remain for women in global business

 About ESMT Berlin

 ESMT Berlin was founded by 25 leading global companies and institutions.
-The international business school offers a full-time MBA, an executive MBA, an executive MBA/MPA, a master’s in management, as well as open enrollment and customized executive education programs.
+The international business school offers a full-time MBA, an executive MBA, a master’s in management, as well as open enrollment and customized executive education programs.
 ESMT focuses on three main topics: leadership and social responsibility, European competitiveness, and the management of technology.
 ESMT faculty publishes in top academic journals.
 Additionally, the business school provides an interdisciplinary platform for discourse between politics, business, and academia.
 The business school is based in Berlin, Germany, with Schloss Gracht as an additional location near Cologne.
 ESMT is a private business school with the right to grant PhDs and is accredited by the German state, AACSB, AMBA, EQUIS, and FIBAA. www.esmt.org